github/docs/content/code-security/dependabot/working-with-dependabot/managing-pull-requests-for-dependency-updates.md

 {% data variables.product.prodname_dependabot %} will react with a "thumbs up" emoji to acknowledge the command, and may respond with a comment on the pull request.
 While {% data variables.product.prodname_dependabot %} usually responds quickly, some commands may take several minutes to complete if {% data variables.product.prodname_dependabot %} is busy processing other updates or commands.

 If you run any of the commands for ignoring dependencies or versions, {% data variables.product.prodname_dependabot %} stores the preferences for the repository centrally.
 While this is a quick solution, for repositories with more than one contributor it is better to explicitly define the dependencies and versions to ignore in the configuration file.
 This makes it easy for all contributors to see why a particular dependency isn't being updated automatically.
-For more information, see "[Configuration options for dependency updates](/github/administering-a-repository/configuration-options-for-dependency-updates#ignore)."
+For more information, see "[Configuration options for the dependabot.yml file](/github/administering-a-repository/configuration-options-for-dependency-updates#ignore)."